 Are there any risk associated with vaccines?

 Any vaccine has the potential to cause a vaccine reaction, however, they are not common.
 These can include but are not limited to lethargy, inappetence, vomiting, diarrhea, hives, neuropathies and rarely anaphylaxis.
-In rare cases a tumor called fibrosarcoma may develop at the injection site, however, this has been found to develop in only specific individuals who are genetically predisposed to form these tumors secondary to any type of infection or inflammation.
+In rare cases, a tumour called fibrosarcoma may develop at the injection site.
+However, this has been found to develop in only specific individuals who are genetically predisposed to form these tumours, secondary to any type of infection or inflammation.